How Medical Cannabis May Help Patients With Muscular Dystrophy

 CBD also plays a role in increasing appetite.
 Studies have shown that it helps regulate metabolism and increase the absorption of nutrients from food.
 As a result, CBD can help stimulate appetite and promote weight gain.

-Carly’s account, a muscular dystrophy patient, on the CDC website revealed that she could sleep for 20 hours straight but still wake up tired.
+Carly, a muscular dystrophy patient, revealed on the CDC website that she could sleep for 20 hours straight but still wake up tired.
 Fatigue is common among patients with MD.
 In fact, the tiredness could be so severe that ordinary tasks like eating becomes a struggle.

 Preliminary research suggests that cannabis may help reduce fatigue levels.
 One of the active ingredients in cannabis, CBD, has been shown to reduce inflammation and improve sleep quality, both of which can contribute to fatigue.
 In addition, CBD can boost energy levels and improve mood, which can also help reduce fatigue.
 While more research is needed to confirm these findings, medical marijuana may offer a promising solution for people who suffer from chronic fatigue.